json-everything/json-everything/docs_source/release-notes/json-schema-generation.md

 [1.6.0](https://github.com/gregsdennis/json-everything/pull/126) - Bug fix: generation of object with no serializable properties still generates an empty `properties` keyword.

+Also updated intent classes to be mutable.
+Should have been this way to begin with, but was probably an oversight.

 # [1.5.0](https://github.com/gregsdennis/json-everything/pull/115)

 [#114](https://github.com/gregsdennis/json-everything/issues/114) - `DateTime` properties not generating properly.
 Also fixes `Guid`, `JsonPointer`, and  `Uri` properties.